rvl-system/rvl-node-animations/README.md

   </tbody>
 </table>

-_Returns:_ an `IWaveParamters` instance.
+_Returns:_ an `IWaveParameters` instance.
 Details can be found at [rvl-node-types](https://github.com/nebrius/rvl-node-types), but for all intents and purposes it can be treated as a black box.

 ### createEmptyWave()